villadora/express-http-proxy/README.md

 #### proxyReqOptDecorator  (supports Promise form)

-You can mutate the request options before sending the proxyRequest. proxyReqOpt represents the options argument passed to the (http|https).request module.
+You can override most request options before issuing the proxyRequest. proxyReqOpt represents the options argument passed to the (http|https).request module.

+NOTE:  req.path cannot be changed via this method;  use ```proxyReqPathResolver``` instead.   (see https://github.com/villadora/express-http-proxy/issues/243)

 ```js
 app.use('/proxy', proxy('www.google.com', {